-- Enter user details to create account for Monitor Administration
+- Enter user details to create an account for Monitor Administration

 - Click on “Install”

-- It will take few seconds and you will see “SUCCESS” confirmation.
+- It will take a few seconds, and you will see “SUCCESS” confirmation.

-You will be redirected to “Status” page where you will see pre-defined two monitoring.
+You will be redirected to the “Status” page, where you will see pre-defined two monitoring.
 Don’t worry – you can delete them.

-- Let’s setup a URL monitoring.
-Click on “Servers” menu on top
+- Let’s set up a URL monitoring.
+Click on “Servers” menu on the top

 - Click on “Add new”

-- You will notice newly added monitoring is displayed under “Status” page.
+- You will notice that newly added monitoring is displayed under the “Status” page.

-In order to have status updated periodically, cronjob must be running.
+To have status updated periodically, cronjob must be running.
 You can run them every 5 minutes or whatever suits you.
-You may refer my article on setting up crontab if not sure.
+You may refer my article on setting up a crontab if not sure.

 */05 * * * * root /usr/bin/php /var/www/html/monitoring/cron/status.cron.php

 Go ahead and add some monitoring to get notified when something goes down.
-I believe this is the awesome tool in free and you will like it as much I do.
+Alternatively, you may try a cloud-based monitoring solution for your websites.

 Apache Hive vs Apache Impala: Major DifferencesTalha Khalid on November 23, 2022